A passionate board game YouTuber explains why YouTube thumbnails are the biggest thing for your channel

 Alex: You guys put out a great tool.
 I was very scared and nervous with the whole Flash 2020 going away.
-And, I was wondering what you got your plans were.
+And, I was wondering what you got, what your plans were.

 I was all prepped to have to find something else.
 And, I guess that's the biggest compliment I can give to Picmaker is I was consistently worried that I was going to lose it, and have to find something else.

 P.S.
-For those of you who aren't aware, a few months back, we have moved to Picmaker 2.0, an HTML-based product.
+For those of you who aren't aware, in late 2020, we moved to Picmaker 2.0, an HTML-based product.
 We had to do it because Picmaker 1.0 was based on Flash, which has been decommissioned in 2021.
 Read all about it here.